CorwinMoyne/dev-test2/README.md

 *If you get the following error when you run grunt serve: error TS2305: Module 'angular' has no exported member 'ui'

-you will need to reference ./tsd.d.ts above //grunt-start
+you will need to reference ./tsd.d.ts in typings/_references.ts above //grunt-start

 To run tests:
 ===============